7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Virtual-Networking-Peering.md

 **Service chaining** lets you define UDRs.
 These routes direct traffic from one virtual network to an NVA or VPN gateway.

 **User-defined route (UDR)** is a Virtual network peering enables the next hop in a user-defined route to be the IP address of a virtual machine in the peered virtual network, or a VPN gateway.
+UDRs access route tables - [[Azure-Administration-Network-Routes-And-Endpoints]].
+- Virtual network gateway
+- Virtual network
+- Internet
+- Network virtual appliance (NVA)

 ![1080](azvnetservicechainingandudrs.excalidraw)